-Once an OEM (Original Equipment Manufacturer) has sold a product (car; truck etc) to a consumer, it becomes a commitment for the OEM to ensure that the spares and service are seamlessly available to the customer.
+Once an OEM (Original Equipment Manufacturer) has sold an automobile (car; truck etc) to a consumer, it becomes a commitment for the OEM to ensure that the spares and service are seamlessly available to the customer.
 In the case of some large OEMs, this could involve making more than 1.5 lakh individual parts readily available at all times!
 If customers (or the mechanics) struggle for parts whenever they want to repair or maintain their vehicles, they judge the OEM poorly.
 Frequent poor sales and service experience is known to negatively impact vehicle sales of a company.

 2)The financial challenge in Spare Management

 Ensuring spares availability is naturally a major challenge due to the enormous variety of parts involved across the portfolio of the OEM’s vehicles.
 With new models being launched with increasing frequency, the number of spare part SKUs that have to be serviced also increases.
-Moreover, OEMs have to maintain this large variety of parts over the long life span of vehicles (very often for more than 7 years).
+Moreover, OEMs have to maintain this large variety of parts over the long life span of the automobiles (very often for more than 7 years).
 To complicate things further, some of these are in frequent demand while others are needed very infrequently.
 Unfortunately, this business has a large number of these infrequently demanded “stranger” items!

-Consequently whenever OEMs try to improve spares availability, the cash tied up in slow moving inventory balloons!
+Consequently whenever automobile OEMs try to improve spares availability, the cash tied up in slow moving inventory balloons!
 Further, it is not enough for a part to be available at the warehouse or the distributor’s location; all parts have to be available or delivered in shortest possible time to the point of requirement (service dealers, retail shops etc. from where the customers buy them).

 Impact of unavailability at Service dealerships

 Delay in parts availability at service dealerships lead to high turnaround times for vehicles coming in for service and disgruntled customers.
 This in turn can have a cascading effect on service bay availability and delays in repairing other vehicles in the service center.
 Servicing in an OEM dealership is usually more expensive, than getting it done outside.
 Unfortunately, most often these higher prices do not translate into superior service in terms of vehicle turnaround times in the service centers, hence it not surprising to find customers seeking out cheaper alternatives.
-Therefore most vehicles leave OEM service network after warranty period.
+Therefore most vehicles leave the automobile OEM service network after warranty period.
 If we take cars – according to ACMA while nearly 20% of the cars on road are more than 15 years old, the typical age profile of cars reporting at dealerships is of less than seven years.

 Impact of unavailability in Aftermarket

-Many OEMs allow parts to be sold outside its network; more so, for the older models.
+Many automobile OEMs allow parts to be sold outside its network; more so, for the older models.
 This is to ensure good reach of parts to counter the gaps in their existing service network.
 But distributing large no of parts through a network of distributers, and small retailers come with its own challenge.
 Most of these players in the market are small businessmen find it difficult to invest large sums as capital.

 The problem of unavailability is further aggravated by presence of few, yet very large wholesalers in the network.
 Their presence is assumed to be the answer to reach out to far flung areas.
-So companies sell in bulk to these large wholesalers at cheaper rates with the hope that they will help the company improve ‘reach’ and get sales from these unserved areas.
+So automobile companies sell in bulk to these large wholesalers at cheaper rates with the hope that they will help the company improve ‘reach’ and get sales from these unserved areas.
 Unfortunately these wholesalers are passive sellers who sell only to those who approach them and therefore do not serve this purpose effectively.
 Moreover they end up creating more area conflicts in current territories than serving the deeper geographies.
 Most OEMs have resigned themselves to live with this –the management bandwidth in the spares and service business is already fully occupied in expediting spares in the distribution and service network.

 These conditions impact the last mile availability of original parts creating an ideal condition for small local players to manufacture and sell counterfeits.
 Most of the counterfeit sellers also offer much better service to retail points due to their geographical concentration.
 Easy availability, a customer in dire need of parts (when vehicle is down) and non-availability of original parts makes it a viable market for counterfeits.